1vicvis7/Python-Camera/README.md

 # Python-Camera

-Hi friends :hello !!,
+Hi friends 😉!!,

 This is my first project using Python Tkinter.
 A simple Camera mimic using python, where camera capabilities were used using Open-cv (cv2 module) and GUI using Tkinter.
 The important thing to note is, to create a executable file, we need to use the Pyinstaller library and follow the steps

-  -> To install, in Command Prompt/terminal "pip install pyinstaller" -> To create executable file, open Command Prompt/terminal in the respective directory where the python script is present (preferably create a new folder) and type in this command
+  -> To install, in Command Prompt/terminal "pip install pyinstaller" -> 😈To create executable file, open Command Prompt/terminal in the respective directory where the python script is present (preferably create a new folder) and type in this command
         => pyinstaller --onefile {file name}.py
-  -> this will generate the executable file ({file name}.exe) in dist folder which will be created by the command itself.
+  -> ✒️ this will generate the executable file ({file name}.exe) in dist folder which will be created by the command itself.
   The captured photoes will be saved with their respective timestamp.

   The project code is the py_cam.py file, and the excutable file is present in the dist folder (can be directly downloaded and tested).

   Hope this project finds you some help!!!!

-  Thank you!!
+  Thank you!! 🤜🤛